21 Ahau Street, Moana

 School Newsletters to Parents and Community

-Newsletters are sent out with the children once every fortnight.
+Newsletters are emailed to families once every fortnight, or sent home with children if parents ask for a paper copy instead.
 Outside groups/organisations are able to include items in the newsletters.
 These need to be into the secretary by 1.30 p.m. the Tuesday prior to the Wednesday newsletter.

 The Board of Trustees